WRF Output

 • Geopotential Height

-To activate this option, add the following to the &diags section of namelist.input.
-For e.g.,
+To activate this option, add the following record and parameters to namelist.input, making adjustments for the case:

 &diags